If this is you then apply for the BA(SA)

 - You will be redirected to a secure online payment portal to pay your BA(SA) designation fee.
 This can be paid annually or monthly via debit order.

 - We will evaluate your application and supporting documents.

 - Once your application is approved we will email you confirmation of registration and certificate.

 Continuous quality confirmation is a hallmark of the BA(SA) designation.
 This gives credibility and is valued by employers.

-Complete the SAIBA endorsed CIMA course in ethics and assessment.
+Complete the CIBA endorsed CIMA course in ethics and assessment.
 This must be repeated annually and must be obtained within 6 months of being awarded a designation.

 A BA(SA) needs to log 20 hours continuing professional development (CPD) per annum.
 CPD is required by law from all accountants in South African that has earned a designation.
-It shows your commitment to lifelong learning, and must be obtained from SAIBA.
-Click here to book your SAIBA CPD program
+It shows your commitment to lifelong learning, and must be obtained from CIBA.
+Click here to book your CIBA CPD program

 BA(SA), because you deserve it